 As mentioned above, how to move programs files from C to D or how to move program files from SSD to HDD, is not a simple problem that copy and paste can solve.
 To relocate program files to another drive, you need to backup system first to ensure the security of your computer.

 In addition, you need to know that every operation is at risk.
 For example, if you misuse Registry Editor, your computer may be crashed.
-And there is a risk that users cannot use the programs after moving program files.
+And there is a risk that users cannot use the programs normally after moving program files.
+Also, you may feel boring and time-comsuming if you need to repeat the same operation continuously.

 Thus, no matter what you consider, it's wise to backup system with a trust and reliable backup software like free AOMEI Backupper Standard.
 With just a few clicks, your computer is backed up.
-And it avoid something irreversible happens.
+And it avoid something irreversible happens by restoring Windows 10 image to new hard drive, even the dissimilar hardware.
+You need to use "Universal Restore" feature in the advanced version of the freeware - AOMEI Backupper Professional.

 How to move programs files to different drive?